kashfifahim/ccTutorialsDecember23/1/1-3 Basic Commands for JupyterLab.md

 - Go to the "Kernel" menu.
 - Select "Shut Down Kernel".

 JupyterLab's intuitive interface makes it accessible, and getting comfortable with the basic commands we covered together in this article will greatly enhance your productivity and efficiency.
-As you become more adept with these commands, you'll find that JupyterLab can become a flexible and powerful environment for not just creating automations with CrossCompute but all your computing needs.
+As you become more adept with these commands, you'll find that JupyterLab can become a flexible and powerful environment for not just creating tools with CrossCompute but all your computing needs.

+For more detailed information, tips, and shortcuts, be sure to check out the [JupyterLab Documentation](https://jupyterlab.readthedocs.io/en/stable/).
+Here, you'll find comprehensive guides and resources to help you make the most of JupyterLab's capabilities, whether you're a beginner or an experienced user.